-- The Notes are designed for investors who wish to receive current income in the form of quarterly interest, where the amount of such interest depends on the amount by which the 30-year U.S. Dollar Constant Maturity Swap Rate exceeds the 10-year U.S. Dollar Constant Maturity Swap Rate as of the applicable interest determination date, as described in this pricing supplement. - 100% principal protection on the maturity date or date of early redemption. - For any quarter for which interest shall be payable on the Notes, we will pay such interest on the day of January, April, July and October of each year, beginning in October 2008. - During the four initial quarterly interest periods, interest on the \$1,000 principal amount per unit of the Notes will accrue at 9.00% per annum. - During each subsequent quarterly interest period beginning on July , 2009, interest on the \$1,000 principal amount per unit of the Notes will accrue at a rate per annum that will equal the amount by which the 30-year U.S. Dollar Constant Maturity Swap Rate exceeds the 10-year U.S. Dollar Constant Maturity Swap Rate on the applicable interest determination date, expressed as percentages, multiplied by 50.
-The interest payable on the Notes will be subject to a cap that will be between 8.00% and 16.00% per annum.
-The actual cap will be determined on the pricing date and set forth in the final pricing supplement.
+- The Notes are designed for investors who wish to receive current income in the form of quarterly interest, where the amount of such interest depends on the amount by which the 30-year U.S. Dollar Constant Maturity Swap Rate exceeds the 10-year U.S. Dollar Constant Maturity Swap Rate as of the applicable interest determination date, as described in this pricing supplement. - 100% principal protection on the maturity date or date of early redemption. - For any quarter for which interest shall be payable on the Notes, we will pay such interest on the 7th day of February, May, August and November of each year, beginning in November 2008. - During the four initial quarterly interest periods, interest on the \$1,000 principal amount per unit of the Notes will accrue at 9.00% per annum. - During each subsequent quarterly interest period beginning on August 7, 2009, interest on the \$1,000 principal amount per unit of the Notes will accrue at a rate per annum that will equal the amount by which the 30-year U.S. Dollar Constant Maturity Swap Rate exceeds the 10-year U.S. Dollar Constant Maturity Swap Rate on the applicable interest determination date, expressed as percentages, multiplied by 50.
+The interest payable on the Notes will be subject to a cap of 15.00% per annum.
 In no event will interest payable on the Notes be less than 0.00% per annum.

 - · The Notes will not be listed on any securities exchange. - The Notes will be senior unsecured debt securities of Merrill Lynch & Co., Inc., will be part of a series entitled "Medium-Term Notes, Series C".
-The Notes will have the CUSIP No.: - The settlement date for the Notes is expected to be July , 2008.\
+The Notes will have the CUSIP No.: 59018YR60. - The settlement date for the Notes is expected to be August 7, 2008.